Shantanugupta1118/shantanugupta1118/README.md

 <br>

 ### &nbsp;About:&nbsp; 👨‍💻
-- I'm Shantanu Gupta and Hails from Kanpur, Uttar Pradesh.
+- **Motto of my life:** &nbsp; Debugging time increases as a square of the program’s size..
-- I'm doing my B.tech in Computer Science and Engineering from Pranveer Singh Institute of Technology, Kanpur (Batch - 2022)
+- I'm doing my B.tech in Computer Science and Engineering from *Pranveer Singh Institute of Technology, Kanpur* (Batch - 2022)
-- I'm Specialist in Machine learning and Web Development Area domain.
+- I'm a Computer Science Engineer in *Machine learning* and *Web Development* area domain.
+- I mostly preferred Development field where I can utilise my skills and creativity to solve real life problems.
+- You can ping me on my email at shantanuguptaknp@gmail.com!
+I'll try to respond as soon as I can.
+- Have a look at my [Portflio](https://linkmn.gr/0bydKX) for more details about me.
+- Please have a look at my [Résumé](shorturl.at/ktBY5) for more details about me.
+I'm open to feedback and suggestions!.

 <h3 align="left">&nbsp;Languages and Tools:&nbsp; 🛠 </h3>
 <p align="left">&nbsp;&nbsp;&nbsp;&nbsp;